 If attorney-client privileged or work product protected material is inadvertently disclosed, you might be able to get it back if you took reasonable steps to prevent the error and responded promptly to fix the error.

 Allows parties to enter "claw back" agreements during discovery so that if privileged information is unintentionally revealed during e-discovery, it cannot be used against either party.
 It also prevents both sides from having to engage in filing motions to get privileged information returned.
-Believe it or not, FRE 502(d) agreements were cited as the number one way parties can reduce e-discovery costs in Exterro's recent "Federal Judges Survey on E-Discovery Best Practices and Trends."
+Hon.
+Andrew Peck, US Magistrate Judge, Southern District of New York (ret.) famously goes so far as to argue that not obtaining an FRE 502(d) agreement is malpractice in his Exterro-Georgetown University edTalk!

 E-Discovery Case Law